Krishnaprasad15/DSA-Resources-2023/README.md

 # 🚀 Welcome to the DSA Resources - 2023 Repository! 🚀
 ## This repository is a curated collection of resources that have been personally vetted and found helpful for me and everyone out there.
-Whether you're new to Data Structures and Algorithms (DSA) or looking to reinforce your understanding, you'll find a variety of tutorials, articles, practice problems, and more.
+Whether you're new to Data Structures and Algorithms (DSA) or looking to reinforce your understanding, you'll find a variety of tutorials, practice problems, and more.
 Dive in, explore, and empower yourself with the knowledge that's helped me and others excel in DSA.
 <hr/>

 ### Start with a programming language and eventually master it for learning Data Structures and Algorithms (DSA)